Skip to main content

 Systematic reviews now include whole-body approaches

-A 2025 systematic review assessed PBM in fibromyalgia across outcomes such as pain, physical function, fatigue and quality of life, and included analysis of whole-body PBM compared to localised approaches: Effectiveness of photobiomodulation therapy in the management of fibromyalgia syndrome: a systematic review (Applied Sciences, 2025) .
+A 2025 systematic review assessed PBM in fibromyalgia across outcomes such as pain, physical function, fatigue, and quality of life, and included analysis of whole-body PBM compared to localized approaches: Effectiveness of photobiomodulation therapy in the management of fibromyalgia syndrome: a systematic review (Applied Sciences, 2025) .

 Why results vary between studies